MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-update-rollups.md

 **Note**:  When you uninstall the server and console updates from the VMM server, the order of uninstallation is not important.

 ### Restore a database backup in VMM
+**Note**:

-**Note**:  You can create a database backup at any time.
+- You can create a database backup at any time.
 But the database should be restored only if you uninstalled the latest update rollup on the server.
 If you uninstalled an older update rollup, you do not have to restore the VMM database.

-1. On the VMM server, open an elevated command prompt, and then locate the Virtual Machine Manager installation < location>\bin folder.
-2. Run **SCVMMRecover.exe** by using the following syntax:
-**SCVMMRecover [-Path <location>] [-Confirm]**

-The **< location >** placeholder represents the folder or share location of the backup file that you created.
-You must include the name of the backup file (this includes the **.bak** extension) when you specify the location.

-**Important**
+- Ensure that you restore the database backup that you created prior to the update rollup installation.

+For information on how to restore the database back up, see [this article](back-up-and-restore-vmm.md#Restore-the-VMM environment).

+### Post-restore tasks

 This section applies only if you add a host or a library server after you create a database backup and before you uninstall an update rollup.

 After the VMM database is recovered, you must do the following actions:

-- Remove any hosts that were removed from Virtual Machine Manager since the last backup.
+- Remove any hosts that were removed from VMM since the last backup.
 - If a host was removed since the last backup, the host will have a status of **Needs Attention** in the VMM console.
 Any virtual servers on that host will have a status of **Host Not Responding**.
 - Remove the virtual machines that were removed from the VMM since the last back up.
 If a host has a virtual machine that was removed since the last backup, the virtual machine will have a status of **Missing** in the VMM console.